mp-se/gravitymon/README.md

 ## Configuration

 Configuration is accessed by entering the URL for the device, this will be the mDNS name __device.local__ or the IP adress.
+The following chapter assumes the device name is __gravmon__.

 ### Index page